buntu-s/buntu-s/README.md

 ##  AWS Certified Cloud Engineer, based in Cape Town (South Africa)

 - 🚀 I'm currently working on **AWS Projects and Coding Concepts/Projects.**
-- 💡 I'm constantly learning and improving my skills, I'm learning **Python**
+- 💡 I'm constantly learning and improving my skills.
 - 👯 I'm looking to collaborate on **Anything AWS Cloud related**
-- 📝 I regularly write articles on the implementation of the **AWS Cloud.**
+- 📝 I regularly write articles on the implementation of the **AWS Cloud** on Medium.
 - 👨‍💻 My projects are available at https://medium.com/@bstuurmanct

 ### Get in Touch